 Undergraduate Art and Design Teaching

 Edgewood College's Art and Design Teaching major will offer you the opportunity to be informed, engaged, and inspired to be a future art educator.

-At Edgewood College you will become a visual educator in the school, the community, and across disciplines.
-Art and Design Teaching Majors student teach for nine weeks in an elementary or middle school placement and nine weeks in a secondary placement.
+You will become a visual educator in the school, the community, and across disciplines.
+You will teach for nine weeks in an elementary or middle school placement and nine weeks in a secondary placement.
 The Art and Design Teaching Major is part of a program leading to a Wisconsin initial educator license to teach at the early childhood through adolescence level (Birth-Age 21).
 In the state of Wisconsin, the certification received upon graduation is for pre-kindergarten through grade 12.

-Madison is an arts-rich city filled with galleries, museums, and a thriving creative scene.
+The city of Madison is an arts-rich city filled with galleries, museums, and a thriving creative scene.
 A wide variety of arts organizations and other non-profit groups offer students a range of internship and exhibition opportunities.